adamnemecek/WebMIDIKit/README.md

 CoreMIDI is old and the API is entirely in C (💩).
 Using it involves a lot of void pointer casting (💩^9.329 ), and other unspeakable things.
 Furthermore, some of the APIs didn't quite survive the transition to Swift and are essentially unusable in Swift (`MIDIPacketList` APIs, I'm looking at you).
 WebMIDIKit simplifies this by implementing the WebMIDI API in Swift.

 CoreMIDI is also extremely verbose.
 Selecting an input port and receiving data from it is __~80 lines__ of [convoluted Swift code](http://mattg411.com/coremidi-swift-programming/). __WebMIDIKit let's you do it in 1.__

-Note that despite this, WebMIDIKit is relatively low-level, as for example you are still dealing with arrays of UInt8's (as per the WebMIDI standard).
-However a higher level library is planned, check back right here in a bit.

 WebMIDIKit is a part of the [AudioKit](https://githib.com/audiokit/audiokit) project and will eventually replace [AudioKit's MIDI implementation](https://github.com/audiokit/AudioKit/tree/master/AudioKit/Common/MIDI).